+Data availability

+The datasets generated and analysed for this study is available at…..
+The MNIST dataset55 is freely available at http://yann.lecun.com/exdb/mnist.

 Acknowledgements

 Financial support from JSPS Grant-in-Aid (KAKENHI No. 18H01862 and 19K21112) is gratefully acknowledged.
 This work is partly executed in response to support KIOXIA Corporation.
 R.M., S.G. and R.S.R. would like to acknowledge research grants NRF-CRP21-2018-0003 from National Research Foundation Singapore and MOE2019-T2-1-058 from Ministry of Education Singapore.